tykus/Photo-Organiser/README.md

 	./YYYY/MM/

-The parent direction, ., contains a staging directory, at the same level as the YYYY directories, in which unprocessed images are stored.
+The parent direction, ., contains a staging directory, at the same level as the YYYY directories, in which unprocessed images are stored and from where the script is run. (future updates to run from anywhere!)

 #Requires
 EXIFR gem - install using: